Skip to Content

 Lemongrass Fried Tofu Recipe

-Lemongrass fried tofu is a recipe I learnt from my cousin.
-She often makes this dish for daily meal, with salty, crispy fried tofu and the impressive aroma from fried chopped lemongrass.
-Lemongrass fried tofu recipe costs you only 30 minutes to make and you can either enjoy the dish as a side or main dish.
+Lemongrass fried tofu is a recipe I learned from my cousin.
+She often makes this dish for daily meals, with salty, crispy fried tofu and the impressive aroma from fried chopped lemongrass.
+The Lemongrass fried tofu recipe takes only 30 minutes to make, and you can enjoy the dish as either a side or main dish.

 I always enjoy vegan and vegetarian dishes.
-I consider tofu my top 1 option to substitute meat 1-2 times a week.
-Therefore, I have numbers of tofu recipe on hands, from fermented tofu, tofu soup to tofu sauté in tomato sauce.
+I consider tofu my top choice to substitute meat 1-2 times a week.
+Therefore, I have a number of tofu recipes on hand, from fermented tofu and tofu soup to tofu sautéed in tomato sauce.
 However, these dishes take more time to prepare than fried tofu.
-I also love the crispiness, that’s why I’m into fried tofu.
-When my cousin introduced fried lemongrass to mix with fried tofu, it was even better!
+I also love the crispiness, which is why I’m into fried tofu.
+When my cousin introduced fried lemongrass to mix with fried tofu, it became even better!

 So, let me walk you through the simple cooking process of lemongrass fried tofu.